 What Are Anchor Links?

-An anchor link is a clickable link that scrolls the page to a named position - called an anchor - rather than opening a new page.
+An anchor link is a clickable link that scrolls the page to a named position, called an anchor, rather than opening a new page.
 You place an anchor on an element (a section, text block, or button), then link to that anchor from anywhere else on your site.
+For all other link types available in Wix, including text links, image links, and button links, see our full guide on how to add any link type in Wix.

 There are two main ways to use anchors on Wix: